-Washington, D.C. – Congresswoman Julia Brownley (D-Westlake Village) issued the following statement today on passage of the House Republican tax bill:
+Washington, D.C. – Congresswoman Julia Brownley (D-Westlake Village) issued the following statement regarding today’s vote on a three-week continuing resolution:

-Washington, D.C. – Congresswoman Julia Brownley (D-Westlake Village) issued the following statement regarding the delivery of the first operational MQ-4C Triton Unmanned Aerial System to Point Mugu:
+Washington, D.C. – Congresswoman Julia Brownley (D-Westlake Village) issued the following statement today regarding the shutdown of the federal government:

-Washington, D.C. – Congresswoman Julia Brownley (D-Westlake Village) issued the following statement today regarding the mark up of the VA Asset and Infrastructure Review (AIR) Act in the House Veterans’ Affairs Committee:
+Washington, D.C. – Congresswoman Julia Brownley (D-Westlake Village) issued the following statement today after a vote in the U.S. House of Representatives on H.R.
+195:

-Washington, D.C. – Congresswoman Julia Brownley (D-Westlake Village) issued the following statement today regarding introduction of the House Republicans’ tax cut bill:
+Washington, D.C. – Congresswoman Julia Brownley (D-Westlake Village) today issued the following statement regarding the Trump Administration’s decision to end Temporary Protected Status for Salvadorans:

 Washington, D.C. – Congresswoman Julia Brownley (D-Westlake Village) issued the following statement today following FEMA’s announcement of Public Assistance programs for the Thomas Fire and continued review of Individual Assistance:

 - next ›